-Any arrest, charge, or conviction carries with it a record of the brush with the law.
-Court and a criminal records with the Oklahoma Bureau of Investigation can come back to haunt a person trying to move past a criminal conviction or accusation.
-An expungement lawyer can help you to move on from a criminal past.
-Many people are embarrassed by their past court dealings, but the consequences of a criminal past extend far beyond personal shame.
+Any arrest, charge, or conviction carries with it a record with the Oklahoma Bureau of Investigation.
+These can come back to haunt a person trying to move past a criminal conviction or accusation.
+Expungements allow you to move on from your criminal past.

-If you have been completed a deferred sentence or served your sentence for conviction of a crime, you have paid your dues.
-The lingering criminal record can force you to deal with the consequences of a mistake long after you have moved beyond the circumstances that led to your arrest.
-When you want to leave the past behind you, filing a petition with the State of Oklahoma for expungement of your record can give you a fresh start.
+If you have completed a deferred sentence or served your sentence, you have paid your dues.
+Your criminal record forces you to deal with the consequences of a mistake long afterward.
+Filing a petition with the State of Oklahoma for expungement of your record can give you a fresh start.

 Hiring an Expungement Lawyer to Seal Your Record

-In the state of Oklahoma the expungement process is not automatic.
-Your convictions do not simply "fall off" your record after a set amount of time.
+In the state of Oklahoma, the expungement process is not automatic.
+Your convictions do not disappear from your record after a set amount of time.
 You must petition the court to have your record expunged.

 If your expungement is contested, it is critical that you have experienced Oklahoma City expungement lawyers on your side to fight the challenge.
 When you have had enough of your criminal past infringing on your present, call (405) 418-8888 to speak with an expungement attorney.